ayomideshaahid/alx-low_level_programming/0x00-hello_world/README.md

-this is a project on C
+this is a project on 0-processor